-- Acquisition — how to acquire new prospects
+- Acquisition: how you acquire new prospects

-The Old Days of IT
+The Old Days of Product

 - Extensive customizations for big buyers